 It’s a popular brand name that produces paints with no solvents or VOCs.

-Created from natural sources, the paints do not contain any toxins, additives, or harmful chemicals.
+Since the BioShield paints are created from natural sources, they do not contain any toxins, additives, or harmful chemicals.

 You might argue that the paint created by BioShield protects the environment by its presence far more than it might harm it.